LOADING ...

 of The Beatles,

-We all wanted to look, sound and act
+We all to look, sound and act British

-the bass in my band and a life-long friend
+the bass player in my and a life-long friend

 in the film and commercial world,

-I visit RB when we play Toronto as we did this summer
+I always visit RB when we play Toronto as we did summer

 bits of treasure that I had forgotten

-and that's when I thought it would be cool to have him read start
+and that's I thought it would be cool to have him read this start

 Hell he lived a major of it and since then